rtek1000/W1209-firmware-modified/README.md

 ### Firmware for using the W1209 as a programmable timer, [here](https://github.com/rtek1000/W1209-firmware-modified/tree/master/W1209-firmware-Timer).

 - There are 6 modes of operation (Looped or non-looped).
-- Maximum time of 1000 minutes (999 minutes + 59 seconds + 999 milliseconds).
+- Maximum time about 1000 minutes (about 16 hours and 40 minutes).
 - Two-step timing (Times separated in minutes, seconds and milliseconds).
 - Display automatically shows the most significant digits.
 - Sensor input operating as a button.